What Percent Is 11 13

 Introduction: Understanding Percentages

 A percentage is a fraction or ratio expressed as a number out of 100.
-The term "percent" literally means "per hundred" or "out of one hundred".
-We use the symbol "%" to represent percentages.
-For example, 50% means 50 out of 100, or 50/100, which simplifies to 1/2.
-Calculating percentages involves finding a proportion of a whole.
+And the term "percent" literally means "per hundred" or "out of one hundred".
+Here's the thing — we use the symbol "%" to represent percentages.
+But for example, 50% means 50 out of 100, or 50/100, which simplifies to 1/2.
+On the flip side, calculating percentages involves finding a proportion of a whole.
 In our case, we want to find what proportion 11 represents when compared to the whole, which is 13.

 Step-by-Step Calculation: Finding the Percentage